 - 1. Start the Siemens TIA Portal. - 2.
-Switch to the 'Project view'. - Click in the 'Project tree' at 'Online access' and choose here by a doubleclick your network card, which is connected to the Ethernet PG/OP channel. - 4.
-To get the stations and their MAC address, use the 'Accessible device'.
+Switch to the 'Project view'. - Click in the 'Project tree' at 'Online access' and choose here by a doubleclick your network card, which is connected to the Ethernet PG/OP channel. - To get the stations and their MAC address, use the 'Accessible device'.
 The MAC address can be found at the 1. label beneath the front flap of the CPU. - Choose from the list the module with the known MAC address (Onboard PG/OP [MAC address]) and open with "Online & Diagnostics" the diagnostics dialog in the Project area. - 6.
 Navigate to Functions > Assign IP address.
-Type in the IP configuration like IP address, subnet mask and gateway. - 7.
-Confirm with [Assign IP configuration]. - ⇒ Directly after the assignment the Ethernet PG/OP channel is online reachable using the set IP address data.
-The value remains as long as it is reassigned, it is overwritten by a hardware configuration or an factory reset is executed.
+Type in the IP configuration like IP address, subnet mask and gateway.